 The air smells of pizza dough, tobacco, and cold brisk air.
-The whole city decorated with warm colors of yellow, cream, and a splash of deep orange.
+Warm colors of yellow, cream and a splash of deep orange decorate the city.
 Located in the Tuscan region, Siena is a sight to behold.

-Hopping off the train, after sipping on a cappuccino and reading ‘The New York Times’, I ventured off into the heart of Siena.
+Hopping off the train, I sit down and sip on a cappuccino clutching ‘The New York Times’ in hand.
+After my dose of the news and caffination, I venture off into the heart of Siena.

 The Catholic Duomo